-TiVo to Congress: Leave Integrated Set-Top Ban AloneSays Cable Ops Are Trying To Freeze Out The Competition 3/11/2014 10:48 AM Eastern
+TiVo to Congress: Leave Integrated Set-Top Ban AloneSays MSOs are Trying to Freeze Out Competition 3/11/2014 11:46 AM Eastern

 It says the provision has no place in the Satellite Television Extension and Localism Act.

-Zinn said that while he would ordinarily not be opining on a satellite bill, he was weighing in because of a "completely unrelated provision that was slipped in to the STELA reauthorization legislation pushed by a cable lobbying group to eliminate choice in how consumers watch cable programming."
+Zinn will say that while he would ordinarily not be opining on a satellite bill, he was weighing in because of a "completely unrelated provision that was slipped in to the STELA reauthorization legislation pushed by a cable lobbying group to eliminate choice in how consumers watch cable programming."

-Although cable operators have said they would still support third-party boxes, Zinn says that is no guarantee.
+Although cable operators have said they would still support third-party boxes, Zinn will say there is no guarantee.

-"The NCTA and some of its members are simultaneously taking the position at the FCC that there are no rules requiring them to provide or support CableCARDs to retail devices," Says Zinn.
+"The NCTA and some of its members are simultaneously taking the position at the FCC that there are no rules requiring them to provide or support CableCARDs to retail devices," according to Zinn.

-If the FCC accepts that argument, and Congress deep-sixes the ban, there will be "no requirement for cable operators use CableCARDs themselves and no requirement to supply CableCARDs to new retail devices," or to support them in old devices, says Zinn.
+If the FCC accepts that argument, and Congress deep-sixes the ban, there will be "no requirement for cable operators use CableCARDs themselves and no requirement to supply CableCARDs to new retail devices," or to support them in old devices, according to Zinn.

 Likening it to the Carterfone decision 45 years ago that required retail phones work on wired nets, and to wireless handset interoperability being pushed today, Zinn said consumers should be able to purchase the navigation device of their choice to access programming "just like they can use whatever computer, telephone or cell phone they want to utilize the Internet or wireless networks."